Site Index ll White City ll Women's Building ll Cassatt's Lost Mural ll Women Painters Index ll Women Sculptors II Nichols Home Page

 --representative work

-Lily Pads and Barn Swallows (1873)--representative work
+Lily Pads and Barn Swallows--representative work

-In an Old Orchard (image unavailable)--watercolor
+In an Old Orchard (image unavailable)

 Fidelia Bridges was born in Massachusetts and orphaned by age fifteen.
-She studied art In Philadelphia under William Trost Richards, a Pre-Raphaelite advocate who greatly influenced her style.
+She studied art in Philadelphia under William Trost Richards, a Pre-Raphaelite advocate who greatly influenced her style.
 After the Civil War, she spent a year studying in Europe, returning to the U.S. and considerable success in 1869.
 By 1871, she had turned mostly to water-colors.
 She is known mainly for her delicate flower and bird paintings.

 Go to U.S. Women Painters, p.
 2